Case Management —

 The CPC+ Case Manager Case Manager works with the physician, clinic staff and the patient to try to find the best, most efficient, economically feasible way of meeting the patient's needs with the available resources.
 The CM works with the patient to identify issues and barriers that may prevent them from getting the care they need and assist the patient and physician in developing a mutually agreed upon plan to reach the best possible outcomes.

-CHI - Collaborative Health Initiative - Provides case management services for Arkansas Blue Cross & Blue Shield patients in the following clinics: Children's Clinic, Clopton Clinic, Dr. General Cranfill and Dr. Vonda Houchin.
+Collaborative Health Initiative (CHI) - CHI provides case management services for Arkansas Blue Cross & Blue Shield patients in the following clinics: Children's Clinic, Clopton Clinic, Dr. G.L.
+Cranfill and Dr. Vonda Houchin.
 Services include follow up phone calls after discharge from ER, inpatient stays and outpatient surgeries to assess if follow up appointments are made, medications filled and understood and any other assistance needed.

-BPCI - Bundled Payment Care Initiative.
-An initiative testing bundled payments through Centers for Medicare & Medicaid Services.
+Bundled Payment Care Initiative (BCPI) - BCPI is an initiative testing bundled payments through Centers for Medicare & Medicaid Services.
 Case Management beginning with an inpatient acute care stay for selected diagnosis - currently stroke patients.
 Follow up care for these patients is 90 days after the date of discharge and provides assistance with transitions to all levels of care after discharge – rehabilitation, long term care, physical therapy, home health, primary care and specialty appointments and home.
 The BPCI case manager also works with the post-acute care team to ensure high quality, cost efficient care throughout the continuum of care; as well as, with the inpatient acute care team to provide evidence based protocols.

 High-Risk Case Management - Patients that are deemed "high-risk" by inpatient case managers for readmission are referred for case management services.
 Services include follow up phone calls, medication reconciliation, coordination of appointments and services and home visits if needed.
 High-Risk case managers also provide case management services as listed above for Medicare patients with the following diagnosis: COPD (Chronic Obstructive Pulmonary Disease), CHF (Congestive Heart Failure, AMI (Acute Myocardial Infarction), CABG (Coronary Artery Bypass Grafting, (open heart surgery), Joint Replacement and pneumonia patients.